-To view your profile, click on the drop-down menu next to your profile avatar in the top right corner of your account, then click on your name.
+To view your profile, click on the drop-down menu next to your profile avatar at the top right corner of your account, then click on your name.

 If you are logged in, you will be able to see all of your projects in your profile page, both public and private.
 To see what your profile page looks like to other web users, copy the website url from your profile page, log out of Ona, then paste the website url back into the web address bar.
 You should now only see your public projects.

-You can update the information that is in your profile page by going to the Settings menu option in the account drop-down menu.
+You can update the information that is on your profile page by going to the Settings menu option in the account drop-down menu.

 On the Edit Public Profile tab, you can add or change your profile information and upload a picture to replace your avatar.

 After creating your Ona account, you can optionally create an organization account.
 An organization account is different from a personal account in that it can be managed by multiple users, making it ideal for organizations that need to manage data across different teams.
 You can read more about this type of account in the Organizations Guide.
 A few differences between the org accounts and the personal accounts can be found on the FAQ page.

-If you ever need to change your account password, you can do so from the Edit Account Settings page in your account.
+If you ever need to change your account password, you can do so from the Edit Account Settings page.

 - Navigate to your Settings page and click on the Edit Account Settings tab;

-- Enter your current password, then type in your new password and verify your new password;
+- Enter your current password, then type in your new password and verify it;

 - Click on Update password.
 You will receive a confirmation email to the email address listed on your account.

 It’s important to keep your email address up to date on your Ona account, as this is the primary way we communicate updates about the Ona platform with our users.
-If you forget your account password, you will need to reset it so that you can access the email address listed on your account to reset your password.
+If you forget your account password, you will need to reset it so that you can access the email address listed on your account.